rhysmoggs/ms4-morgan-and-co/README.md

 <img src="docs/screenshots/filter.png">

-The Filter Products by Category Room and Special pages are where users can view every product listed in a certain product range (depending on which product range they choose on the nav bar menu options, or product links page) All visitors to the website can view this webpage.
+The Filter Products by Category Room and Special pages are where users can view every product listed in a certain product range (depending on which product range they choose on the nav bar menu options, or product links page).
+All visitors to the website can view this webpage.
 The features include:
-- Page title and subsoquent buttons for further filtering if necessary.
+- Page title and subsequent buttons for further filtering if necessary.
 - A list of every product within the selected product Category/Room/Special presented just as products from the main products page would.
-Same related product info and interactions available.
+The same related product info and interactions are available.

 ### - Product Detail page